jayblack388/bamazon_db/README.md

 Install the package with `npm install`
-To get started open the folder and run "bamazon schema.sql" in a sql editor like MySQL Workbench in order to create the database and table the app will use.
+To get started run "bamazon schema.sql" in a sql editor like MySQL Workbench in order to create the database and table the app will use.
+Then use `node app.js`.
+ You will be given 2 selections Admin and User:
+ Manager Mode {
+   "See All Products for Sale": Show's all products available for sale, showing their item id, name, price, cost, and quantity and breaks a line for easier reading

+    "View Low Inventory": Asks the user what the limit they want to set for their search of low inventory items.

+    "Search by Name":
+    "Add to Inventory":
+    "Add New Product(s)":
+ }
+ Customer Mode {

+ }